ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ~~~~~~~~~~~
 {: #message-flow title="Authorisation Flow" artwork-align="center"}

+After a Client uploads to the Broker the authorisation information for participating in a Pub-Sub topic with name TOPICNAME (see {{auth-request}}), the Client can perform the optional discovery of the KDC and security group name at the Broker, by accessing the topic resource corresponding to the topic in question (see {{kdc-discovery}}).

+In order to ensure that the Client can seamlessly access the right topic resource at the Broker, it is RECOMMENDED that a Broker implementing this application profile uses the path /ps/TOPICNAME to host the topic resource for the topic with name TOPICNAME.

+Alternatively, the Client might not know the right topic resource to target, and thus would attempt to access different ones (e.g., based on the result of an early discovery of topic resources, see {{topic-discovery}}), until it finds the right one specifying TOPICNAME as value of the 'topic-name' parameter in the resource representation.

 Since {{RFC9200}} recommends the use of CoAP and CBOR, this document describes the exchanges assuming that CoAP and CBOR are used.

 However, using HTTP instead of CoAP is possible, by leveraging the corresponding parameters and methods.
 Analogously, JSON {{RFC8259}} can be used instead of CBOR, by relying on the conversion method specified in {{Sections 6.1 and 6.2 of RFC8949}}.
 In case JSON is used, the Content-Format of the message has to be specified accordingly.
 Exact definitions of these exchanges are out of scope for this document.